Superintendent Dave Costantini

 Superintendent Dave Costantini began his policing career with the Halton Regional Police Service in 1999.

-Over the course of his career, Dave has had the fortunate opportunity to have been assigned many diverse roles and responsibilities, both operational and administrative.
+Throughout his career, Dave has had the fortunate opportunity to have been assigned many diverse roles and responsibilities, both operational and administrative.
 He has served in uniform operations throughout the region and worked in various specialized investigative units.
 Dave has also held supervisory positions in every district.
 He has extensive experience in criminal investigations and risk management.

 Dave has contributed to service delivery enhancements in innovation and training throughout his career, including as a Project Lead and Executive Officer to the Deputy Chief of Operations.
 He was promoted to the rank of Inspector in 2019 where he was assigned in 2 District (Oakville) during the COVID-19 pandemic.
 In 2021, Dave transitioned to the Regional Investigative Services (RIS) - Organized Crime Division.